College Factual by our College Data Analytics Team

 8

-MSU Denver is a large public university located in the large city of Denver.
-This university ranks 26th out of 33 colleges for overall quality in the state of Colorado.
+MSU Denver is a fairly large public university located in the city of Denver.
+This university ranks 26th out of 33 schools for overall quality in the state of Colorado.

-There were approximately 30 journalism students who graduated with this degree at MSU Denver in the most recent year we have data available.
-Students who receive their degree from the journalism program make about $31,765 for their early career.
+There were roughly 33 journalism students who graduated with this degree at MSU Denver in the most recent data year.
+Graduates who receive their degree from the journalism program earn an average of $31,765 for their early career.

 More information about a degree in journalism from Metropolitan State University of Denver